Washington County, Tennessee: Politics

 Like most of East Tennessee, Washington County has been a Republican stronghold since the Civil War.
-No National Democratic candidate has won the county since 1856, though Lyndon Johnson came within 359 votes of Barry Goldwater in 1964 and Jimmy Carter came within 819 votes of Gerald Ford in 1976.
+No national Democratic candidate has won the county since 1856, although Lyndon Johnson came within 359 votes of Barry Goldwater in 1964 and Jimmy Carter came within 819 votes of Gerald Ford in 1976.
 Franklin Roosevelt is the only other Democrat to even cross the 40 percent mark.
 The only time the Republicans have failed to win the county since 1868, the first election it competed in Tennessee, came in 1912, when the Bull Moose Party divided the Republican vote and won a plurality.